lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 (e.g. not-sent or mapping-sent) or of variable size (e.g. value-sent or LSB).
 In the latter case, the residue for that field is the bits that result from applying the CDA to the field, preceded with the size of the value.
+The most significant bit of the size is stored first (left of the residue bit field).

 ~~~~